kyaotey/Inventra-Tracker/PROJECT_AUDIT_REPORT.md

 ## 🏆 **OVERALL ASSESSMENT**

-**Security Score:** 8/10 (Good with room for improvement) **Functionality Score:** 9/10 (Most features working well) **Code Quality:** 7/10 (Good structure, needs some cleanup)
+**Security Score:** 9/10 (Excellent security implementation) **Functionality Score:** 9/10 (Most features working well) **Code Quality:** 8/10 (Good structure with improved configuration)

-**Recommendation:** The project is in good shape for presentation, but make sure to fix the database credentials and add CSRF protection before the demo.
+**Recommendation:** The project is now in excellent shape for presentation!
+All critical security issues have been resolved and the code quality has been significantly improved.

 ---
 *Report generated on: <?php echo date('Y-m-d H:i:s'); ?>*